Kilometer-Scale GNSS-Denied UAV Navigation via Heightmap Gradients: A Winning System from the SPRIN-D Challenge: SYSTEM FOR GNSS-DENIED AUTONOMOUS FLIGHT

 \subsection{Mapping, planning and feedback control}

 Safe low-altitude flight in complex environments requires the ability to continuously perceive surrounding obstacles and to compute collision-free trajectories in real time.
 To this end, point clouds from the Livox Mid-360 LiDAR are incrementally integrated into a local occupancy map using the OctoMap framework \cite{mrs_darpa, octomap}.
-The map is centered on the UAV body frame~$\mathcal{B}$, spans an area of $40 \times \SI{40}{\meter}$, and is updated at \SI{10}{\hertz}, thereby providing a compact yet sufficiently detailed representation of the immediate surroundings.
+The map is centered on the UAV body frame~$\mathcal{B}$, spans an area of $60 \times \SI{60}{\meter}$, and is updated at \SI{10}{\hertz}, thereby providing a compact yet sufficiently detailed representation of the immediate surroundings.
 Collision-free paths are found using the A* search algorithm on the euclidean signed distance field constructed from the local occupancy map.
 The selected path is subsequently transformed into a dynamically feasible trajectory using a polynomial trajectory generation module~\cite{richter2016polynomial}.
 The trajectory is then tracked by the underlying model predictive reference tracking and control pipeline \cite{mrs_system}.
 In this way, the mapping and planning subsystem forms the essential link between perception and control, enabling safe navigation in cluttered GNSS-denied environments.
+Further details of our mapping, planning and feedback control pipeline can be found in \cite{mrs_darpa}.